Supply Chain

 This course provides students with a broad introduction to the basics of materials management, manufacturing planning and control systems, inventory control, physical distribution and relationships with other operational functions within the supply chain.

 Icon-Quiz-Small Created with Sketch.
-Introduction to Business
+Introduction to Canadian Business in the Global Marketplace

 Icon-Quiz-Small Created with Sketch.
 Customs Issues & Procedures